huggingface/blog/intro-graphml.md

 **Node-level** features can give information about importance (how important is this node for the graph?) and/or structure based (what is the shape of the graph around the node?), and can be combined.

 The node **centrality** measures the node importance in the graph.
-It can be computed recursively by summing the centrality of each node’s neighbors until convergence, or through shortest distance measures between nodes, for example.
-The node **degree** is the quantity of direct neighbors it has.
+It can be computed recursively by summing the centrality of each node’s neighbours until convergence, or through shortest distance measures between nodes, for example.
+The node **degree** is the quantity of direct neighbours it has.
 The **clustering coefficient** measures how connected the node neighbours are. **Graphlets degree vectors** count how many different graphlets are rooted at a given node, where graphlets are all the mini graphs you can create with a given number of connected nodes (with 3 connected nodes, you can have a line with 2 edges, or a triangle with 3 edges).

 ![Graphlets list for 2 to 5 connected nodes](assets/124_intro-graphml/graphlets.png)

 *The 2-to 5-node graphlets (Pržulj, 2007)*

-**Edge-level** features complement the representation with more detailed information about the connectedness of the nodes, and include the **shortest distance** between two nodes, their **common neighbors**, and their **Katz index** (which is the number of possible walks of up to a certain length between two nodes - it can be computed directly from the adjacency matrix).
+**Edge-level** features complement the representation with more detailed information about the connectedness of the nodes, and include the **shortest distance** between two nodes, their **common neighbours**, and their **Katz index** (which is the number of possible walks of up to a certain length between two nodes - it can be computed directly from the adjacency matrix).

 **Graph level features** contain high-level information about graph similiarity and specificities.
 Total **graphlet counts**, though computationally expensive, provide information about the shape of sub-graphs. **Kernel methods** measure similarity between graphs through different "bag of nodes" method (similar to bag of words).